pointfreeco/sqlite-data/README.md

 ## Performance

-SharingGRDB leverages high-performance decoding from [StructuredQueries](https://github.com/pointfreeco/swift-structured-queries) to turn fetched data into your Swift domain types, and has a performance profile similar to invoking SQLite's C APIs directly.
+SharingGRDB leverages high-performance decoding from [StructuredQueries][structured-queries-gh] to turn fetched data into your Swift domain types, and has a performance profile similar to invoking SQLite's C APIs directly.

 See the following benchmarks from
 [Lighter's performance test suite](https://github.com/Lighter-swift/PerformanceTestSuite) for a